 A match from a QTerm term base looks like this:

 You can also start a discussion for a QTerm term base entry.
 Click the Discussion icon: the Start a discussion dialog appears where you can enter a summary, a problem statement, and a suggested resolution, which start a discussion.
 If there are already discussions for the entry, they are listed below the terms, under Related discussions.
 To contribute to a discussion, click the heading of the discussion: that opens the Topics window.

 When there are many term base hits, memoQ will order them, and even hide some, so that you get the most relevant list.
 By default, the hits appear as they come in the source text.
 If part of the source text is covered by more than one hits, the longer match will hide the shorter one (if you click the eye above the list, the shorter ones will also appear).
 If there are several hits for the exact same source expression, the hits will be ranked by the priority of the term base and also their details: if two term base hits come from the same term base, but one of them has more in common with the project than the other, the first one will win.
-To learn more: See Help about the Hit list filter settings window.
+To learn more: See Help about the Translation results settings window.